ViLourenco/my-calendar-pro/readme.txt

 * Bug fix: remaining instance of deprecated function get_currentuserinfo
 * Update permissions check to new function description
+* Not a security update; but a permissions checking function changed in My Calendar requiring this update.
+* My Calendar 2.4.19 is a critical security update; apply that update as soon as possible.

 = 1.5.4 =